galElmalah/scaffolder/README.md

 ctf create component componentName=CoolAFComponent --folder MyCoolComp
 ```

-A new folder will be created under our currently working folder, let's look at what we got.
+A new folder will be created under our current working directory, let's look at what we got.

 ```bash
 MyCoolComp